iiftikar26-gcds/PostageCostWeb/README.md

 # PostageCostWeb
-Website that runs the postage cost calculations
+Website that runs postage cost calculations given inputs from the user.